 Our Story

-Making the decision to make such a huge life change was exhilarating.
-I am absolutely loving what I am doing.
-I had a very clear vision of my why.
-As a teacher I was regularly being reminded, challenged, and encouraged to know my why.
-So when the time came for transition it was clear I wanted to be in a work environment that was flexible, fun and that I had control over.
-It was important for me to have the ability to make immediate change when something wasn't working or needed attention, as well as not interrupt something that was working.
-It was abundantly clear as well that I wanted to create an environment that allowed for joy – for me, my staff, artists and customers.
+Making such a significant life change has been exhilarating.
+As a teacher, I was regularly encouraged to 'know my why.'
+When the time came for this transition, my 'why' was clear: I wanted a work environment that was flexible, fun, and creative.
+It was important to me to have the ability to make immediate changes when needed and, above all, to create an environment that fostered joy—for me, my staff, our artists, and our customers.